How to plan an African safari on a tight budget: 8-step safari planning

 Of these safari destinations, South Africa, Namibia, and Kenya are often considered the cheapest African safari countries to visit, followed by Botswana, Uganda, and Tanzania.

 Pro Safari Tip: Aim for depth, not breadth.
 While adding new country stamps to your passport is exciting, Africa is a place that moves slowly.
-Dashing from place to place will rob you of a chance to really get to know a country, city, or safari destination.
-A perfect example is doing a self-drive safari in Kruger, where the rewards of going slow are the richness of African animals you never even knew existed!
-With this in mind, pick a few top safari destinations and spend a little extra time.
+Dashing from place to place will rob you of the chance to really get to know a country, city, or safari destination.
+A perfect example is doing a self-drive safari in Kruger National Park, where the rewards of going slow are the richness of African animals you never even knew existed!
+With this in mind, pick a few top African safari destinations and spend a little extra time.

 2. List your must-see places in Africa

-This could be a specific area, natural wonder or park in a country or perhaps more broadly the animals you want to see.
-For example; many people want to see elephants and lions, or the fascinating wild dogs, or endangered mountain gorillas.
-The list goes on, but having an idea of what is important to you can determine more specific areas to include on your African safari trip.
-To see mountain gorillas, for instance, you need to go to central East Africa - Uganda or Rwanda being the best options.
+This could be a specific area, natural wonder, or park in a country, or perhaps more broadly, the animals you want to see.
+For example, many people want to see elephants and lions, or the fascinating wild dogs, or endangered mountain gorillas.
+The list goes on, but having an idea of what is important to you can help determine more specific areas to include on your African safari trip.
+To see mountain gorillas, for instance, you need to go to central East Africa - Uganda or Rwanda, which are the best options.

-Parks and reserves differ in terms of vegetation and topography making them more suitable for certain animal species.
+Parks and reserves differ in terms of vegetation and topography, making them more suitable for certain animal species.
 In some areas, you will find higher concentrations of elephants than in others.
 Including the parks that are prime African safari destinations will greatly increase the chances of spotting the animals on your list.
-This is why it’s common for travellers to visit two or three parks/areas in one visit, as each wildlife area offers something unique.
+This is why it’s common for travelers to visit two or three parks or areas in one visit, as each wildlife area offers something unique.

 Safari Planning Tip: Be open to other experiences that are not necessarily on your must-see list.
 There are many incredible places and things to see in Africa - the little hidden gems along the way can be a wonderful surprise.

-Budget Safari Tip: Try to resist the temptation to book a flight deal before you have a good idea of your safari plans.
+Budget Safari Tip: Resist the temptation to book a flight deal before you have a clear idea of your safari plans.
 It is always better to first have your safari plans in place and then book flights accordingly.
-This gives you a lot more freedom to pick a wildlife safari that suits you and the all-important budget.
-Also, having set travel dates (due to flights) limits your choices and you could be missing out on fantastic travel deals.
+This gives you a lot more freedom to pick a wildlife safari that suits you and your all-important budget.
+Additionally, having set travel dates (due to flights) limits your choices, and you may miss out on fantastic travel deals.

 3. Decide on a budget for your African safari

-This doesn’t need to be an exact budget, but having a ballpark figure is very useful when searching for African safari trips.
+This doesn’t need to be an exact budget, but having a ballpark figure is very useful when searching for African safari tours.

 Things to consider when deciding on a safari and budget